 You may find this video helpful “Self drive troubleshooting”, it includes fitting a drive belt.

 Mowers use a belt and pulleys to get power from the engine to the axle, but all that power is useless without control.
 Power is controlled by way of transaxle lever, attached cable and bail lever at the handle bars.
 Cables are just like bicycle brake or gear cables, they are a two part component – black outer casing with a steel braided inner cable, and like a bicycle brake cable, they stretch out and break over time and need adjusting and eventually replacing.

 All good drive cables will have a user friendly adjuster that allows for easy drive cable adjustment.

-All adjusters will incorporate a lock nut.
+Open – All adjusters incorporate a lock nut.
 Open the lock nut and adjust the outer cable to remove slack from the inner braided cable.

-Before tightening up the lock nut check by applying the bail lever and pulling the mower backways as before.
-Repeat this process as necessary.
+Test 1 – Before tightening up the lock nut, check by applying the bail lever and pulling the mower backways (as before).
+Wheels should lock, readjust until they do.

 3 Mower Wheels Worn